Eleven-Trading/TradeNote/README.md

 - **MASTER_KEY**: Set a random string as master key, which will be used to make root connections to the backend (no spaces) (example: 12345)
 - **TRADENOTE_PORT**: TradeNote port number, from which you wish to serve the website. (example: 8080)

+### Local installation (advanced)
+If you want to run the latest version of TradeNote you can also build the image locally, directly from GitHub repository.

+1. Pull from github
+2. cd into TradeNote directory
+3. Run
+    - For Docker Compose : Run `docker-compose-local up -d`
+    - For Docker: run `docker build -f docker/Dockerfile . -t tradenote:<tag>`

 ## First Steps
 1. Start by registering a user.
 Visit `http://localhost:8080/register` to register a TradeNote user.
 Use any email and set a password
 2. When you log in for the first time, you will see a step by step tutorial explaining how TradeNote works